inokawa/react-native-react-bridge/README.md

 ## Features

-- Create React app bundle for WebView automatically in build process of React Native
+- Create React (or Preact) app bundle for WebView automatically in build process of React Native
   - `.js`, `.ts`, `.jsx`, `.tsx` and `.mjs` will be packed into one source.
   - NOTE: Only the edits in the entry file of web will invoke rebuild because of the limitation of [metro](https://github.com/facebook/metro)'s build process.
 - Handle communication between React Native and WebView with React hook style